adorad/adorad/docs/docs.md

 ## Appendix I: Keywords

-V has 41 reserved keywords (3 are literals):
+Adorad has 41 reserved keywords (3 are literals):

 ```adorad
 as